Vertex Algebras and Commutative Algebras: Introduction

 In Section \ref{sec:orbifoldandassvar}, we conclude with some speculations on the interaction between the orbifold and associated variety functors.
 For any VOA $\cV$, we have Zhu's commutative ring $R_{\cV}$, and Arakawa has defined the associated scheme $\tilde{X}_{\cV} = \text{Spec} \ R_{\cV}$ and the associated variety $X_{\cV}$, which is the corresponding reduced scheme.
 A strong generating set for $\cV$ always gives rise to a generating set for $R_{\cV}$, so if $\cV$ is strongly finitely generated $X_{\cV}$ is of finite type.
 In particular, $\cV$ is $C_2$-cofinite if and only if $X_{\cV}$ consists of just one point.

 A longstanding open problem in the subject is the following: if $\cV$ is $C_2$-cofinite and $G$ is a finite group of automorphisms, is $\cV^G$ also $C_2$-cofinite?
 Miyamoto has shown the answer is affirmative if $G$ is cyclic (and hence solvable) in \cite{MiIII}.
-Jointly with Carnahan \cite{CM}, he has also shown that $\cV^G$ is rationality when $G$ is solvable.
+Jointly with Carnahan \cite{CM}, he has also shown that when $\cV$ is in addition rational, then $\cV^G$ is rational when $G$ is solvable.
 If $G$ is not solvable the $C_2$-cofiniteness question remains open.

 It is perhaps fruitful to ask a more general question: for a finite group $G$, does the $G$-invariant functor commute with the associated variety functor?
 More precisely, if $G$ acts on a VOA $\cV$, there is an induced action of $G$ on $R_{\cV}$.
 The inclusion $\cV^G \hookrightarrow \cV$ induces a homomorphism of rings $R_{\cV^G} \rightarrow \cR_{\cV}$ whose image clearly lies in $(R_{\cV})^G$.
 It is easy to find examples where this map $R_{\cV^G} \rightarrow (\cR_{\cV})^G$ fails to be an isomorphism, but it is natural to ask whether it becomes an isomorphism at the level of reduced rings.
 If this is the case, and if $\cV^G$ is also strongly finitely generated, this would imply the above conjecture as a special case.
 We end with a few nontrivial examples where this isomorphism of reduced rings indeed holds.